IBM/ibmi-oss-docs/docs/yum/README.md

 No. These RPM's are not AIX RPM's.
 They are IBM i RPMs shipping IBM i software.
 Built on IBM i, for IBM i.

-### What if I am on IBM i 7.1?
+### What if I am on an IBM i release no longer in standard support?

-With the exception of a handful of packages (including Node.js), much of the software will still work, but IBM i 7.2+ is the targeted release.
-Packages that are delivered for IBM i 7.1 may be rebuilt to only support IBM i 7.2+ without notice.
+IBM strives to provide community open source software packages for IBM i releases in standard support.
+Packages (including the initial installer) that are delivered for any IBM i release no longer in standard support may be rebuilt without notice, in an effort to leverage the latest technology for IBM i customers.

 ### Third-party (non-IBM) repositories